What Happens After a Car Accident Without Insurance in Los Angeles?

 Other ways to show proof of financial responsibility include depositing $35,000 cash with the DMV or obtaining a $35,000 surety bond.
 This type of bond is a three-party contract where one party (the surety) guarantees the obligations of a second party to a third party.

-For the most part, having an insurance policy is the easiest and less expensive way to show proof of financial responsibility.
+For the most part, having an insurance policy is the easiest and least expensive way to show proof of financial responsibility.

 Driving Without Insurance Can Appear on Your Driving Record